1994–95 Charlotte Hornets season

 The 1994–95 Charlotte Hornets season was the seventh season for the Charlotte Hornets in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Hornets signed free agent All-Star center Robert Parish, who won three NBA championships with the Boston Celtics in the 1980s, and acquired Michael Adams from the Washington Bullets.

+For the season, the Hornets revealed new purple pinstriped alternate road uniforms, which featured a purple, white, green and teal trim, and white side panels on the bottom of their shorts; these uniforms would remain in use until 1997.

+Regular season

-After falling one game short of the playoffs the previous season, the Hornets lost their first three games of the regular season, but then posted an 8-game winning streak between December and January, holding a 31–17 record at the All-Star break.
+After falling one game short of the NBA playoffs the previous season, the Hornets lost their first three games of the regular season, but later on posted an eight-game winning streak between December and January.
+The team posted a six-game winning streak between January and February, and held a 31–17 record at the All-Star break.
 The Hornets finished in second place in the Central Division with a solid 50–32 record, earning the fourth seed in the Eastern Conference, and qualifying for their second NBA playoff appearance.

-Alonzo Mourning led the team with 21.3 points, 9.9 rebounds and 2.9 blocks per game, while Larry Johnson averaged 18.8 points, 7.2 rebounds and 4.6 assists per game.
-In addition, Hersey Hawkins provided the team with 14.3 points and 1.5 steals per game, along with 131 three-point field goals, while sixth man Dell Curry averaged 13.6 points per game, and led the Hornets with 154 three-point field goals off the bench, second-year forward Scott Burrell contributed 11.5 points and 5.7 rebounds per game, and Muggsy Bogues provided with 11.1 points, 8.7 assists and 1.3 steals per game.
+Alonzo Mourning averaged 21.3 points, 9.9 rebounds and 2.9 blocks per game, while Larry Johnson averaged 18.8 points, 7.2 rebounds and 4.6 assists per game, and Hersey Hawkins provided the team with 14.3 points and 1.5 steals per game, along with 131 three-point field goals.
+In addition, sixth man Dell Curry contributed 13.6 points per game, and led the Hornets with 154 three-point field goals off the bench, while second-year forward Scott Burrell provided with 11.5 points and 5.7 rebounds per game, and Muggsy Bogues contributed 11.1 points, 8.7 assists and 1.3 steals per game.
+Meanwhile, Adams averaged 6.5 points and 3.3 assists per game, but only played just 29 games due to injury, Kenny Gattison provided with 6.0 points and 3.6 rebounds per game, but only appeared in just 21 games, and Parish averaged 4.8 points and 4.3 rebounds per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Mourning and Johnson were both selected for the 1995 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Johnson's second and final All-Star appearance.
 Meanwhile, Burrell participated in the NBA Three-Point Shootout.
-Mourning also finished tied in sixth place in Defensive Player of the Year voting, while Curry finished in second place in Sixth Man of the Year voting, and Burrell finished tied in third place in Most Improved Player voting.
+Mourning also finished tied in sixth place in Defensive Player of the Year voting, while Curry finished in second place in Sixth Man of the Year voting, behind Anthony Mason of the New York Knicks, and Burrell finished tied in third place in Most Improved Player voting.

-In the Eastern Conference First Round of the 1995 NBA playoffs, the Hornets faced off against the 5th-seeded Chicago Bulls; Michael Jordan recently came out of his retirement and returned to play for the Bulls.
-The Hornets were eliminated three games to one, losing by just one point in an 85–84 road loss to the Bulls in Game 4 at the United Center.
 The Hornets led the NBA in home-game attendance for the sixth time in seven seasons, with an attendance of 971,618 at the Charlotte Coliseum during the regular season.